nebiolabs/primer_monitor/DATA_SERVER.md

 * `<organism taxid>/defaults.json`: A JSON file containing a key "tracks", with a value of a list of the internal names of the primer sets to select by default on initial page load.

+* `<organism taxid>/overrides.txt`: A plain text file containing the list of lineage groups (one per line) manually added to the visualization, whether they would have been auto-selected by the algorithm or not.

 * `<organism taxid>/config/tracks.json`: A JSON file with key-value pairs mapping the internal name of a primer set (used in URLs), to the name a user should see on the site (e.g. `"ARTIC_v4": "ARTIC v4"`).
 The list of available primer sets is also obtained from the list of key-value pairs in this file.